The Oyster Bar Bangkok logo

 Its average growth rate is one inch per year.
 However, oysters will be more significant in some areas, such as waters with higher salinity.

-How To Harvest Oysters
+How to Harvest Oysters

 Harvest oysters

-How to harvest oysters?
+How to harvest oysters

 Wild Harvest